anoma/nspec/docs/arch/node/engines/commitment_behaviour.juvix.md

 ## Overview

-The behavior of the Commitment Engine defines how it processes incoming commitment requests and produces the corresponding commitments/signatures.
+The behaviour of the Commitment Engine defines how it processes incoming commitment requests and produces the corresponding commitments/signatures.

 ## Commitment Action Flowchart